cplusplusjasper/awesome-resources/websites.md

 [ngsolve](https://github.com/NGSolve/ngsolve): Netgen/NGSolve is a high performance multiphysics finite element software.
 It is widely used to analyze models from solid mechanics, fluid dynamics and electromagnetics.

 [OpenDrop](https://github.com/GaudiLabs/OpenDrop): Open Source Digital Microfluidics Bio Lab

-[OpenScan](https://github.com/OpenScanEu/OpenScan): All you need to build your 3D Scanner

-[os-tutorial](https://github.com/cfenollosa/os-tutorial): How to create an OS from scratch

 [polyfem](https://github.com/polyfem/polyfem): A polyvalent C++ FEM library